mutasim77/ReactJS-Notebook/docs/react-props.md

 const myElement = <Car brand="Ford" />;
 ```

-The component receives the argument as a props object:
+The component receives the argument as a props object.

-### Example:
 Use the brand attribute in the component:
 ```jsx
 const Car = (props) => {
   return <h2>I am a { props.brand }!</h2>;